smart-on-fhir/bulk-import/import-manifest.md

+# The current draft of a FHIR Bulk Import operation (renamed to Bulk Submit) is at https://hackmd.io/@argonaut/rJoqHZrPle.
+This document is a very early stage proposal that is no longer being maintained.

 # Bulk Data Import Proposal (Manifest Approach)

 |This IG represents a very early stage, draft proposal for a FHIR Bulk Data Import Operation.
 Feedback is welcome - feel free to open pull requests and issues in this repository, or to join the discussions in the Bulk Data stream on https://chat.fhir.org and the Bulk Data track at FHIR Connectathon events!|